eventually11/SM_data_analysis_project/readme.md

 - Cost analysis: Calculate the delivery cost for each order based on the distance, time, and fee fields to identify high-cost orders

-- courier performace analysis：Through delivery time, order completion rate, customer feedback to hierarchy level.
+- courier performace analysis：Through delivery time, order completion rate, customer feedback to hierarchy level.if the delivery time is too long, it could be a potential issue.

 - Predicting Canceled and Failed Orders：Unsuccessful orders, such as canceled or failed deliveries, can increase operational costs.
 To mitigate this, we can develop predictive models to identify problematic orders in advance.

+- Map visualization Order heatmap

+- food-delivery operation review  real-time dashboard

+- how many order is waiting for partner to accept
+- how many order is waiting for courier to pick up
+- how many order is on the way
+- how many order is delivered